Heterogeneity-Guided Client Sampling: Towards Fast and Efficient Non-IID Federated Learning: Background and Related Work

-The clustering-based sampling method proposed in \cite{clustered} uses cosine similarity \cite{sattler2020clustered} to group together clients with similar local updates, and proceeds to sample one client per cluster in attempt to avoid redundant gradient information.
-DivFL \cite{diverse} follows the same principle of identifying representative clients but does so by constructing a submodular set and greedily selecting diverse clients.
+The clustering-based sampling method proposed in \citep{clustered} uses cosine similarity \citep{sattler2020clustered} to group together clients with similar local updates, and proceeds to sample one client per cluster in attempt to avoid redundant gradient information.
+DivFL \citep{diverse} follows the same principle of identifying representative clients but does so by constructing a submodular set and greedily selecting diverse clients.
 Both of these techniques are computationally expensive due to the high dimension of the gradients that they need to process.
-Another line of work \cite{efficientMAB, mab_distribution, fedcbs} relies on public data at the server or pairwise inner products of clients' data label distributions to design MAB algorithms that assign sampling probabilities leading to subsets of clients with low class-imbalance degree.

 In general, the overviewed methods either: (1) select diverse clients to reduce redundant information; or (2) select clients with a perceived significant contributions to the global model (high loss, large update or low class-imbalance).
 Efficient and effective client selection in FL remains an open challenge, motivating the heterogeneity-guided adaptive client selection method presented next.